beginning of content

 Key facts

-• Cannabis is a common drug used in Australia.
+• Cannabis is an illicit drug commonly used in Australia.

-• Marijuana and hashish (hash) are the most used forms of cannabis.
+• Marijuana and hashish (hash) are the forms of cannabis used most often.

 • People usually smoke cannabis or mix it with food (known as 'edibles').